 To obtain certification of clinical competency, candidates must fulfill all ASHA requirements which mandate amount and type of academic coursework, supervised clinical observation and practicum hours, passing all knowledge and skills competencies, a national examination, and a clinical fellowship year following the successful completion of the requirements.

 ASHA also requires that students have completed one undergraduate class with a grade of C or better in each of the areas of biological sciences, physical sciences, math-based statistics and behavioral/social sciences.
 Please see Requirements for ASHA certification on this site for more information.

 Knowledge and Skills Assessment

-By the time of graduation students enrolled in the Division of Speech Pathology are required to show competencies consistent with those of a beginning professional.
+By the time of graduation students enrolled in the Section of Speech Pathology are required to show competencies consistent with those of a beginning professional.
 Following guidelines of the American Speech Language and Hearing Association, the Division has constructed a Knowledge of Skills Assessment document that lists all required competencies and in what class or clinic they should be acquired.
 Faculty members work with students in obtaining and documenting these competencies.